 "Right," I said.
 "Perfect pronunciation."

-In the car I dropped my seat back.
+In the car I pushed my seat all the way back and reclined it.
 Maybe I would just sleep here.
-Ahmet bent sideways and rested his head on my breasts, and in spite of myself, I stroked his greasy hair.
-His shoulders shook, and I felt tears wet my blouse.
+Ahmet bent sideways and put his head down on my breast, and in spite of myself, I stroked his greasy hair.
+His shoulders shook and his tears wet my blouse.
 "Oh, what's the matter?
 Is it your unsympathetic wife?"
 "Not the wife," he said.
 "I lied.
 I'm not married."
 Sure, he wasn't.

 "I'm thinking about Hamdi's brother."

 "Does he have a name?"

 "Kemal."
 He raised his tear-streaked face.
 "Kemal is his name.
 He lived with me for two years at the center.
 My bunkmate."

-"You made it, and he didn't."
+"You made it and he didn't."

 He took a handkerchief out of his pocket and blew his nose.
 "He fell apart when I left.
 You know their parents died.
 Since Hamdi was fourteen, he has taken care of his brother.
 Begged.
 Picked cotton.
-Just

-the two of them.
+Just the two of them.
 Kemal never went to school.
 He has no skills.
 Hamdi and Kemal walked to Ankara from near the border with Iraq."

 "That's a long walk."

 "You have sheeps at home?"

-"You mean like 'baa baa black sheep?'"
+"You mean like 'baa-baa black sheep?"

 "What is called the man who looks after the sheeps?"

 "Shepherd," I said.